pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 pvlib-python contains 3 "layers" of code: functions, PVSystem/Location, and ModelChain.
-Contributors will need to add tests that correspond to the layer that they modify.
+Contributors will need to add tests that correspond to the layers that they modify.

 Functions
 ---------